Post-Filing Timeline

 - Default: EDD Debit Card (Bank of America).
 This is mailed to you automatically.

 - Optional: Direct Deposit.
-You must enroll for this in your SDI Online account.
+You must enroll for this in your SDI Online account before your first payment is issued.

 Long-Term Maintenance